About Eliane Miles

 Eliane Miles is a social researcher, business strategist, and trends analyst.
 Her research provides a full 360-degree view of how demographic shifts combine with social change, generational transitions, and digital trends to create ever-changing consumer and household landscapes.

 Her passion is finding the story in the data and giving practical insights that move organisations towards confident decision-making.
 She is a regular media commentator and the Founding Director of The Curious Co, a strategic social trends consultancy.

 What are Eliane's equipment needs?

-Eliane delivers her presentations using visual slides and will bring her presentation on a USB (also backed up on her laptop).
-Eliane is happy to use a computer set up for your event or can run the presentation from her computer.
+Eliane delivers her presentations using visual slides and for in-person events, will bring her presentation on a USB (also backed up on her laptop).
 She will need a data projector and screen, a remote clicker, and a lapel mic (except for a boardroom-type session).

 Can we record Eliane's presentation?